Javelin1991/dynamic_traffic_simulation_with_jtpg_lstm/README.md

 # Dynamic Data-driven Microscopic Traffic Simulation using Jointly Trained Physics-guided LSTM
-This repostiory contains supplementary materials of our paper, "Dynamic Data-driven Microscopic Traffic Simulation using Jointly Trained Physics-guided LSTM", which has been published in the journal, Transactions on Modeling and Computer Simulation (TOMACS) under Association of Computing Machinery (ACM).
+This repostiory contains both the original manuscript and supplementary materials of our paper, "Dynamic Data-driven Microscopic Traffic Simulation using Jointly Trained Physics-guided LSTM", which has been published in the journal, Transactions on Modeling and Computer Simulation (TOMACS) under Association of Computing Machinery (ACM).

-NOTE:
 If you are using or referring to any of the contents present in this supplementary document, please kindly consider citing our paper as below.
 Thank you for your consideration.

 ```